paulinho-16/MEIC-FSI/LOGBOOK11.md

 ## Task 4

 - First, we need to create a configuration file for our own server.
-For that, we check the contents od the file `bank32_apache_ssl.conf` using the command:
+For that, we check the contents of the file `bank32_apache_ssl.conf` using the command:

 `docker exec 77 cat /etc/apache2/sites-available/bank32_apache_ssl.conf`

-Then, we created a new file `temporary.conf`, copied the contents of the file in the container, and updated them so that its content is:
+Then, we created a new file `m07g082021_apache_ssl.conf`, copied the contents of the file in the container, and updated them so that its content is:

 ```xml
 <VirtualHost *:443>